 Play with the Moon Phases in order from right to left

-The Moon moves daily from left to right through the sky (for people looking at it from the northern hemisphere).
-Move your mouse left to right on these Moon Phase emojis to see the correct order of phases.
+Move your mouse from the right to the left on these Moon Phase emojis to recreate the correct order of phases.

 Remember the 8 Moon phases